Chapter 91 BWV 205 Zerreisset, zersprenget, zertrümmert die Gruft

 The next recitative is carefully constructed around a text that would hardly find universal favour today.
 Pallas begins by imploring Aeolus not to disrupt her banquet.
 His response is ----why should I give way in this inopportune manner to a mere woman?
 Pallas, ignoring the insult, introduces Müller's name for the first time comparing him, with an apparent confusion of Greek mythology and Roman history, with Augustus!
 Despite this Aeolus, a God perhaps but apparently no scholar, is rapidly and, one might suggest not entirely convincingly, persuaded.
 He gives way and turns to avert his charges.

 Note how the flutes are introduced at the mention of Müller's name as if to surround him with a haze of celestial acclaim.

 The most forthright of the cantata's arias is that which follows.
 Trumpets, drums, horns bass and continuo sound as Aeolus casts away his charges with the admonition that if they must blow at all then it must be gently!
 It is not clear if Bach intended the solid brass phalanx to depict the might of the God or the, as yet untamed, tempests.
 Perhaps the trumpets represent the former and the horns, often using their lower registers, the latter.
 But whatever the symbolic intentions may have been, this remains a rollicking and rumbustious movement, lifting the spirits and enlivening the soul.

-Zephyrus, Pomona and Pallas unite to express their joy at the fulfillment of their wishes and then, through individual lines of recitative, each states how they are now to act as they wish.
+Zephyrus, Pomona and Pallas unite to express their joy at the fulfilment of their wishes and then, through individual lines of recitative, each states how they are now to act as they wish.
 They unite for the closing arioso section, looking forward to the now assured festivities.